aiming-lab/GRAPE/README.md

 We release codebase of GRAPE framework, including

-- **Different Dataset Mixtures**: We natively support arbitrary datasets in RLDS format, including arbitrary mixtures of data from the [Open X-Embodiment Dataset](https://robotics-transformer-x.github.io/).
+- **Customized Cost Generation**: We natively support arbitrary datasets in RLDS format, including arbitrary mixtures of data from the [Open X-Embodiment Dataset](https://robotics-transformer-x.github.io/).
-- **Easy Scaling**: Powered by PyTorch FSDP and Flash-Attention, we can quickly and efficiently train models from 1B - 34B parameters, with easily adaptable model architectures.
+- **Iterative Trajectory-wise Preference Optimization**: Powered by PyTorch FSDP and Flash-Attention, we can quickly and efficiently train models from 1B -
+  34B parameters, with easily adaptable model architectures.
-- **Native Fine-Tuning Support**: Built-in support (with examples) for various forms of fine-tuning (full, partial, LoRA).
+- **Model evaluation**: Built-in support (with examples) for various forms of fine-tuning (full, partial, LoRA).

 Built on top of OpenVLA(https://github.com/openvla/openvla).